Sep 7 | 12:00 pm to 1:00 pm

 Presented by: Simon Sheng (American University)

 Using individual survey data from the Consensus Forecast over the period of 1989-2014, we propose a monthly measure of macroeconomic uncertainty covering 46 countries.
 Our measure is based on market participants and derives from two components: common uncertainty, defined as the conditional volatility of future aggregate shocks and idiosyncratic uncertainty, captured by the disagreement among professional forecasters.
+Common uncertainty shocks produce the large and persistent negative response in real economic activity, whereas the contributions of idiosyncratic uncertainty shocks are negligible.

 Sep 9 | 9:50 am to 10:30 am